Regularity and inverse theorems for uniformity norms on compact abelian groups and nilmanifolds: Introduction

 \enlargethispage{0.8cm}

 We deduce the inverse theorem from a \emph{regularity theorem} for functions on nilspaces in the above class, namely Theorem \ref{thm:reglem-intro}.
-Regularity results in arithmetic combinatorics are inspired by the well-known regularity lemmas from graph theory.
-These results have hitherto focused on functions on abelian groups (see for instance \cite[Theorem 1.2]{GTarith}).
+Regularity results in arithmetic combinatorics are inspired by the well-known regularity lemmas from graph theory, and have hitherto focused on functions on abelian groups (see for instance \cite[Theorem 1.2]{GTarith}).
 The point of Theorem \ref{thm:reglem-intro} below is that a bounded measurable function on a \textsc{cfr} coset nilspace can always be decomposed into a sum of a structured function plus two errors, one error being very small in a prescribed uniformity norm, and the other being negligible in the $L^1$-norm.
 The structured function is a \emph{nilspace polynomial} of bounded complexity, a generalization of nilsequences that was introduced in \cite{Szegedy:reg}.
 To define nilspace polynomials, we first recall a general notion of complexity for \textsc{cfr} nilspaces.
-Recall that there are countably many \textsc{cfr} nilspaces up to isomorphism; see \cite[Theorem 3]{CamSzeg}, \cite[Theorem 2.6.1]{Cand:Notes2}. \begin{defn}[Complexity of \textsc{cfr} nilspaces] By a \emph{complexity notion} for \textsc{cfr} nilspaces, we mean a bijection from the countable set of isomorphism classes of \textsc{cfr} nilspaces to $\mb{N}$.
-Having fixed such a bijection, for $m>0$ we say that a \textsc{cfr} nilspace $\ns$ has \emph{complexity at most} $m$, and write $\textrm{Comp}(\ns)\leq m$, if its image under the bijection is at most $m$. \end{defn} Similarly to \cite{GTZ}, in this paper we do not pursue explicit bounds for our main results, so
+Recall that there are countably many \textsc{cfr} nilspaces up to isomorphism; see \cite[Theorem 3]{CamSzeg}, \cite[Theorem 2.6.1]{Cand:Notes2}. \begin{defn} By a \emph{complexity notion} for \textsc{cfr} nilspaces, we mean a bijection from the countable set of isomorphism classes of \textsc{cfr} nilspaces to $\mb{N}$.
+Having fixed such a bijection, for $m>0$ we say that a \textsc{cfr} nilspace $\ns$ has \emph{complexity at most} $m$, and write $\textrm{Comp}(\ns)\leq m$, if its image under the bijection is at most $m$. \end{defn} Similarly to \cite{GTZ}, in this paper we do not pursue explicit bounds for our main results, so we do not need to be specific about the complexity notion being used.
+In fact our results hold for any prescribed complexity notion. \begin{defn}[Nilspace polynomials] Let $\ns$ be a compact nilspace.
+A function $f:\ns\to\mb{C}$ is a \emph{nilspace polynomial} of degree $k$ if $f=F\co\phi$ where $\phi:\ns\to \nss$ is a continuous morphism, $\nss$ is a $k$-step \textsc{cfr} nilspace, and $F$ is continuous; $f$ has \emph{complexity } $\leq m$, denoted $\textrm{Comp}(f)\leq m$, if $F$ has Lipschitz constant $\leq m$ and $\textrm{Comp}(\nss)\leq m$. \end{defn} The Lipschitz constant here relates to a Riemannian metric that we fix from the start on each \textsc{cfr} nilspace, using the fact that these spaces are finite-dimensional manifolds \cite[Lemma 2.5.3]{Cand:Notes2}.
+Our regularity theorem ensures also that the morphism involved in the structured part satisfies a strong quantitative equidistribution property that we call \emph{balance} (following \cite{Szegedy:HFA}).
+This useful property has a technical definition (concerning morphisms and also nilspace polynomials), which we detail later; see Definition \ref{def:balance}.